 First, there is a growing overlap in expertise disclosures.
 Among S&P 500 companies the number of companies including both a general skills table and a skills matrix rose from 2.5% in 2016 to 16.6% in 2022.
 The problem is that companies too often report different aspects of board expertise in different sections of the same proxy statement.
-As an example, Hewlett Packard reports on 16 skills in their general skills table, but only 13 skills in their skills matrix (and 9 skills in their ideal skills section).
-As another example, Corning Inc. reports that Deborah A. Henretta has cybersecurity experience in her director biography but does not check Henretta's box of cyber expertise in the skills matrix in the same proxy statement.

 Second, there are growing inconsistencies in expertise disclosure.
 At the most basic level, companies report on different types of expertise.
 To illustrate, Hewlett Packard reports on 16 skills while AT&T reports on only 5.
 More troublingly, different companies define expertise differently.
-As a corollary, there are many examples of two firms attributing different skills to the same director who sits on both boards.107
+As a corollary, there are many examples of two firms attributing different skills to the same director who sits on both boards.
+108

 This is where our interviewees added important context.
-One nomination committee member explained that it is clear to the committee that there is an expectation that they will add directors with new types of expertise such as digital marketing or cyber, but that it is much less clear how much expertise is necessary.108 A classic example that kept surfacing in our interviews is the "CEO dilemma," where director X has experience as a CEO and as such has dealt with cybersecurity matters even though she is not a cybersecurity expert per se; should director X check the cyber box in the skills matrix?109 In other words, there is uncertainty regarding whether "some experience with" counts as "expertise in."
+One nomination committee member explained that it is clear to the committee that there is an expectation that they will add directors with new types of expertise such as digital marketing or cyber, but that it is much less clear how much expertise is necessary.
+109 A classic example that kept surfacing in our interviews is the "CEO dilemma," where director X has experience as a CEO and as such has dealt with cybersecurity matters even though she is not a cybersecurity expert per se; should director X check the cyber box in the skills matrix?
+110 In other words, there is uncertainty regarding whether "some experience with" counts as "expertise in."
 These definitional issues and lack of standardization too often turn expertise disclosure into "cheap talk."
-In the words of one nomination committee member: outside pressures to check expertise boxes often lead to "everybody's checking every box," such that "the whole credibility [of expertise disclosure] goes away."110 In turn, the lack of standardized expertise disclosure is likely to make it harder on investors to collect, process, and act on information about board expertise.111
+In the words of one nomination committee member: outside pressures to check expertise boxes often lead to "everybody's checking every box," such that "the whole credibility [of expertise

-107 For detailed examples see Section III.B.5 infra.
+108 For detailed examples see Section III.B.5 infra.